 |---|---|

 Achieving comprehensive facial balancing rarely involves a single syringe.
-Most patients require two to four syringes during their initial treatment phase.
-This places the typical initial investment between $1,500 and $4,000.
+Most patients require two to four syringes during their initial treatment phase, placing the typical initial investment between $1,400 and $3,000 depending on the areas treated.

 Note: A lower price from an unqualified injector is not a saving.
 Dermal fillers are medical devices placed near complex vascular networks.
 Complications including vascular occlusion are rare but serious, and their management requires immediate clinical expertise.
 At Grey Aesthetics, every injection plan includes complication preparedness as standard.